LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_asvs_readmapping/otudelim/bayesian.rst

 A final method for OTU delimitation is the software CROP, which was originally designed for 16S and has not been updated in a while.
 Nonetheless, it uses an interesting algorithm based on assuming sequences are a gaussian mixture and models the process of clustering using Markov-chain Monte Carlo simulations.
 This approach probably bears more similarity to greedy clustering than to SWARM, but is sufficiently different that it is interesting to compare the methods.

+.. admonition:: Software and data
+	:class: green

+	This section uses the software CROP.
+Instructions on installing CROP can be seen :ref:`here. <crop>`

 Getting Started
 ===============